 Let’s take a look at some of the nutritional supplements that can help improve your dog’s digestive health.

-Vitamin B12, for example, is often associated with improved digestion.
+r example, is often associated with improved digestion.
 B12 is vital in metabolizing nutrients, as well as aiding in enzyme function during digestion.
 Dogs that are not getting enough vitamin B12 in their diet, which can be most abundantly sourced from animal proteins, may show signs of poor digestion and nutrient absorption.

 All of their essential vitamins and minerals should be included in their diet, but for dogs that show signs of deficiencies, or those eating heavily processed diets that may yield limited quantities of these nutrients, vitamin supplementation can prove beneficial to digestive health.